 When I moved here, I stayed in a hotel for the first 2 days and later moved in with other fellow Accountants (of a similar age group).
 I now started searching for a job proactively, spending at least 8 hours a day on my laptop and mobile connecting with people.

-I wanted to find an opportunity in a bank, however, (in the very first week itself of my job search), I realized that would be a very difficult task!
+I wanted to find an opportunity in a bank, however, (in the very first week of my job search), I realized that would be a very difficult task!

-Since I was on a visit visa, I had to find a job at the earliest and I decided to be flexible, and use my banking experience and find an opportunity in a ‘non-banking’ (but relevant field).
+Since I was on a visit visa, I had to find a job at the earliest and I decided to be flexible, use my banking experience and find an opportunity in a 'non-banking' (but relevant field).
 That is when I got an opportunity at a consulting firm after almost 5 weeks of job searching!

-As a professional with such a sound banking experience, did I have to start again as a fresher?
+As a professional with such sound banking experience, did I have to start again as a fresher?
 The answer is YES.
 I did have to compromise on my salary expectations as well as industry preference.
 (Most professionals in a new country with no local experience have to!)
 However, I was so confident about my capabilities that I did not let all of this bog me down.

 Once I found an opportunity in Dubai, my wife moved here within a couple of months.
 We stayed in a hotel apartment for some time and later rented our own apartment.
 Finally making Dubai our new home!

 On the work front, I continued working at the consulting firm for almost 2 years until I was told to look out for another job as they had some internal restructuring happening!
 Luckily this worked in my favor and I got an opportunity at a well-known bank in Dubai...and I was back into the banking industry, a dream come true!
 (Woohoo!)